-The Division of Air Quality is composed of three sections which work together to achieve the objective of meeting Federal clean air standards.
-The Field Monitoring Section measures air pollution levels at more than 21 sites in Cuyahoga County for six National Ambient air Criteria Pollutants.
+The Division of Air Quality includes three sections which work together to achieve the objective of meeting Federal clean air standards.
+The Monitoring Section measures air pollution levels at more than 21sites in Cuyahoga County for six National Ambient Air Criteria Pollutants.
 These measurements determine the overall air quality in the city and county.
 The Engineering Section operates the permit system, which requires all industrial sources of air pollution to register and obtain permits.
 The permit system identifies sources and establishes limits on the amount of emissions released into the atmosphere.
 The Enforcement Section maintains surveillance on pollution sources and responds to complaints from the public about a variety of air pollution problems.